-According to the Myanmar tradition, wearing full length dress is one of the most suitable and polite behavior.
-That’s why most of them wear Myanmar Traditional Attire when they visit religious places and ceremony.
+According to the Myanmar tradition, wearing a full-length dress is one of the most suitable and polite behavior.
+That’s why most of them wear Myanmar Traditional Attire when they visit religious places and ceremonies.
 So, when you go to religious places, keep your shoulders and knees covered and if not, you are not allowed to access.
-Moreover, the most important things is to remove shoes and socks before you enter the sacred places, especially pagodas complex, shrines, temples, monasteries.
+Moreover, the most important things is to remove shoes and socks before you enter sacred places, especially pagodas complex, shrines, temples, monasteries.

 Keep Responsible photographing

 Myanmar people are good-natured but they are shy.
-So, always ask before taking photos or video of people for some situations like-it is not suitable to take a photo of pregnant women because they assume that makes them hard in delivering the baby.
-Even, don’t take any photos if it may make they feel embarrassed.
+So, always ask before taking photos or videos of people for some situations like-it is not suitable to take a photo of pregnant women because they assume that makes them hard in delivering the baby.
+Even, don’t take any photos if it may make them feel embarrassed.

 Respect Myanmar people and their traditions

 Myanmar tourist guides and drivers are very supportive and helpful.
 But, you need to respect them.
 Although they are serving you, they are not your employees.
 They are guiding you to facilitate your trip and sharing about what is Myanmar.
 They are also professionals and have their own standards.
 They are precious persons and protected by our Myanmar Tourism Policy.
 So, please avoid any contemptible behaviors or words on them.
 Moreover, don’t climb over fragile ruins of the temples for your spectacular viewpoint and good photo shots.
 According to Myanmar tradition, women are not allowed to enter to some parts of pagodas and temples.
 Please understand and respect that.

 Avoid improper use of the image of Buddha